StiltFox/Scribe/README.md

 ## Tutorials and Examples
 If you want to see the classes of Stilt Fox&trade; Scribe, feel free to check out the [test folder](test).
 All public methods are thoroughly unit tested, and also demonstrate intended usage of the classes.

+## Helper Scripts
+Due to the complexity of compiling for multiple systems, a .sh file was created for each tested system to simply run the unit tests.
+If all prerequisites are installed, these scripts should run without error.
+They use relative paths so caution should be used when executing them.
+Be sure to execute them from the project root like so:\
+`./helper_scripts/linux_run_tests.sh`